 Whether you call yourself a kitchen fitter, or just a plain old “chippie”, probably depends on the day of the week, or time of the year.
-Or just the work you’re in the middle of.
+Or just the work your in the middle of.
 Regardless of labels, fitting kitchens is a massive part of the home renovation economy.
 It accounts for millions of pounds per year.
-For those professionals who count fitting kitchens as part of their job description, toting the best power tools will be the difference between getting jobs finished on time – and on budget – and not!
+For those professionals who count fitting kitchens as part of their job description, owning the best power tools will be the difference between getting jobs finished on time – and on budget – and not!

 - worktop jig

 - mitre saw